DevOps-Orgg/demo-aws-meetup/presentation/cloudformation_vs_terraform_vs_ansible.md

 # Performant?

+* CloudFormation:
+    * Parallelizes as much as possible

 * Terraform:
     * Use dependency graph and parallelizes as much as possible
     * Partial refresh before changes
     * Destroy ordering

 ---

 # How do they keep state?